Raheny railway station: History

-The station opened on 25 May 1844.
+The station opened on 25 May 1844 with the old name of Ratheny.
 The old station house, closed for many years, is a listed building, but when the line was completed, was the first stop for the ceremonial train, the guests disembarking for a meal at Violet Hill (Edenmore House, now St. Joseph's Hospital.)
 The station was built to serve the small village (back then) of Raheny.
 Trains often stopped there and were convenient for passengers going into the city.

 As time went on, urban sprawl started to develop.
 Most houses in the area were built in the 1950s and 1960s.
 But because of closures across the rail network, the service level to the station remained the same and usage volumes did not rise.
 But as the 1980s came, the station was modernised with a new ticket office steps and upgraded platforms, as part of the Dublin Area Rapid Transit (DART) development.
 Ever since the station's service level has remained similar, with minor upgrades such as new shelters ticket machines and information screens.